Public 4 Year Colleges (AZ)

 Check out the link below for information on the new requirements for the Lumberjack Scholarship:

-Now: The fall 2020 application for admission is open via ASU’s application or the Common Application.
-Now: ASU’s Scholarship Portal is open.
+ASU’s Scholarship Portal is open.
 Students don’t have to be admitted to ASU to begin applying for scholarships.
 Oct.
 1: The 2020–2021 FAFSA opens.
-Remind your students to create their FSA ID prior to starting the FAFSA.
+Students should create their FSA ID prior to starting the FAFSA.
 Families will use their 2018 tax information.
 Nov.
 1: ASU’s priority admission date.
 Nov.
 1: Early action deadline to apply to Barrett, The Honors College.
 Students don’t have to be admitted to ASU to apply to Barrett.
 Students who have a complete Barrett application on file by the Nov.
 1 early action deadline put themselves in the best possible position for a positive decision.
 Jan.
 15: ASU’s priority filing date for the FAFSA and the Obama Scholars Program.
 For Obama Scholars consideration, students must submit their:

 - Completed application.